Hang on until day five))

-There is a long marina that sidelines with a busy area filled with hotels, restaurants and coffee shops on the parallel street.
+There is a large marina that sidelines with a busy area filled with hotels, restaurants and coffee shops on the parallel street.
 The dynamic of the different interactive modes of movement is breathtaking.
-All what you imagine of a society is there.
+All that you imagine of a society is there.
 I might have been the only non-veiled woman walking along, with a few exceptions I think.
-Somehow the presence of the masked veiled women makes the regular veil just the norm.
-But as usual, the veil is not necessarily committed with the lower part of the clothing.
+Somehow the presence of the masked, veiled women makes the regular veil just the norm.
+But as usual, the cover is not necessarily committed to the lower part of the clothing.

-We walked along the marina, and in a crazy moment we hired a boat … well, a quick round on a boat.
-Of course I was scared to hell.
+We walked along the marina, and in a crazy moment, we hired a boat … well, a quick round on a vessel.
+Of course, I was scared to hell.
 Or maybe excited to hell.
 But the women assured me that it was absolutely safe.
-My fears were different from the fears they expected me to have.
+My fears were different from the concerns they expected me to have.
 I was having images from what I thought was going on in the sea some years ago.
 The Israeli restrictions, the explosions on the fisherman boats and all this.
-I decided to just allow them to lead, minimizing my sense of worries.
+I decided just to allow them to lead, minimizing my sense of worries.
 I just can’t describe how hilarious it was.
-Of course it was somehow risky, I actually don’t like any sea adventure.
+Of course, it was somehow risky, I actually don’t like any sea adventure.
 Boats are not my favorite encounters.
-That boat was like being in water Land Park and you do these extremely outrageous games.
+That boat was like being in water Land Park, and you do these incredibly offensive games.
 It was quick and really fast.
 I have to say it was awesome, hilarious, and a lot of fun, and seriously, safe.
 We were not allowed to get in without wearing life jackets.
-In the later day I watched a swimming competition in that area.
-So in the worse case scenario I was going to be able to safely swim back to the shore.
+In the later day, I watched a swimming competition in that area.
+So in the worse case scenario, I was going to be able to swim back to the shore safely.

 The topic of the city was the opening of Rafah border for the next two days.
-It was news that the borders were announced open for some days, and all those waiting to such announcement were rushing to leave.
-Apparently as usual, all is selective; you have to know someone to be able to leave.
-Because the line is so long, the list of waiting people is selected in advance.
-I heard lots of complains about the hardship of leaving, the opportunities are so limited, each one tried to find someone who is well connected to get out, not to mention that this is also a costly issue, it ranges from two to three thousand dollars that are distributed by both officials or who ever on the Egyptian and Palestinian sides.
+It was news that the borders were announced as open for some days, and all those waiting to such announcement were rushing to leave.
+Apparently, as usual, all is selective; you have to know someone to be able to go.
+Because the line is so long, the list of waiting for people is selected in advance.
+I heard lots of complaints about the hardship of leaving, the opportunities are so limited, each one tried to find someone who is well connected to get out, not to mention that this is also a costly issue, it ranges from two to three thousand dollars that are distributed by both officials or whoever on the Egyptian and Palestinian sides.

-The Hammam and the experience were of course no close to the five stars Hammam experience I had in turkey.
+The Hammam and the experience were of course no close to the five stars Hammam experience I had in Turkey.
 It has definitely more genuine sense of structure than the one in Ramallah.
-It was basic with one chief woman who would do all services.
+It was essential for one chief woman who would do all services.
 But the structure itself and the whole dynamic f the experience was genuine and modest.
 It was full of women, both young and old.
-It was surprisingly interesting to see very old women, surviving such intensity of steam, and young girls not exceeding sixteen.
+It was surprisingly refreshing to see very old women, surviving such intensity of steam, and young girls not exceeding sixteen.
 Women were relaxingly enjoying the modest facilities, waiting with exchanged chats for their turn for a massage.
-A quick Moroccan massage by the tough hand woman, with very sweet and kind words.
+A quick Moroccan massage by the strong hand woman, with very sweet and kind words.
 Women are not convenient in exposing their bodies to one another.
 You could feel the reserved exposure.
 The massage was on this edge where everyone can watch.
 It was fun and relaxing at the end.